Zaporozhec7/fat_tweet/README.md

 # Fat tweet
 Chrome (Opera/Chromium) extension that allow by one button click convert tweet to screenshot, attach that screenshot to tweet and send.

+It do not use any external services, all operations performed directly on page by javascript.

 Video - https://www.youtube.com/watch?v=3JRXCljOE7k&feature=youtu.be

 ##For now exists some limitations: